gagan3012/keytotext/README.md

 ![keytotext (1)](https://socialify.git.ci/gagan3012/keytotext/image?language=1&owner=1&stargazers=1&theme=Light)

 Idea is to build a model which will take keywords as inputs and generate sentences as outputs.

+Potential use case can include:
+- Marketing
+- Search Engine Optimization
+- Topic generation etc.

 ## Model: